hugsndnugs/tfgpdb/README.md

 - `/join` - Join your voice channel
 - `/leave` - Leave the voice channel

+### Ticket System
+- Support ticket creation with reaction buttons
+- Private channels for user support
+- Customizable ticket categories and settings
+- Support role management
+- Ticket logging
+- Simple ticket closure
+- `/ticketpanel` - Create a panel for users to open tickets
+- `/ticketsetup` - Configure ticket system settings
+- `/addsupportrole` - Add a role to the support team
+- `/removesupportrole` - Remove a role from the support team

 ## Setup

 1. Clone this repository